Svancara/FinDogAI/docs/prd.md

 **FR3:** The system shall provide manual entry screens for creating, editing, and deleting costs across five categories: Transport, Material, Labor, Machine, and Other, with support for referencing items by sequential ID in voice commands (e.g., "Update material 45").

-**FR4:** The system shall provide CRUD operations for Jobs with fields: auto-assigned jobNumber (Firestore counter), title, description, status (active/completed/archived), currency (ISO 4217), VAT rate, and budget.
+**FR4:** The system shall provide CRUD operations for Jobs with fields: auto-assigned jobNumber (server-allocated sequence), title, description, status (active/completed/archived), currency (ISO 4217), VAT rate, and budget.

 **FR5:** The system shall provide a Business Profile setup for one-time configuration of default currency, VAT rate, and distance unit (km/miles).